Adobe Firefly logoAdobe Firefly4.3

 Frequently Asked Questions

-Can I use Adobe Firefly to create music?+
+Can I use Adobe Firefly images commercially without legal risk?+

-Can I use outputs from these tools in client work?+
+Can I use these tools together in a project?+